 Divorce Co-Mediation Advantage: Focus on Children in Divorce

-The goal of co-mediation is to help the couple focus on the future instead of the past and to direct their energy toward protecting the best interests of their children.
+The goal of divorce co-mediation is to help the couple focus on the future instead of the past and to direct their energy toward protecting the best interests of their children.
 When divorcing clients have children together, the goal is to help both parties be the best parents possible as they move into their new lives.
 Effective communication leads to fewer fights in front of the children and more time to focus on their children’s best interests.

 Ellen Barron Feldman and Brian James are experienced family and divorce mediators at C.E.L and Associates, with offices throughout Chicagoland and Southeastern Wisconsin. www.celandassociates.com.